LAL-project/treebank-parser/README.md

 # Treebank parser

-This repository contains a small python application that parses treebanks and converts them into the _head vector_ format so that LAL (the [Linear Arrangement library](https://github.com/LAL-project/linear-arrangement-library)) can process them.
+This repository contains a small python application that parses treebanks and converts them into the _head vector_ format using LAL (the [Linear Arrangement library](https://github.com/LAL-project/linear-arrangement-library)).
+It comes with a Command Line Interface (CLI) and a Graphical User Interface (GUI).

 ## Head vectors